AdobeDocs/commerce-operations.en/help/installation/tutorials/backup.md

 >[!NOTE]
 >
 >The syntax for open files `ulimit` depends on the UNIX shell you use.
 The preceding setting should work with CentOS and Ubuntu with the Bash shell.
-However, for Mac OS, the correct setting is `ulimit -S 65532`.
+However, for macOS, the correct setting is `ulimit -S 65532`.
 Consult a man page or operating system reference for more information.

 To optionally set the value in the user's Bash shell:

-1. If you haven't done so already, switch to the [file system owner](../prerequisites/file-system/overview.md).
+1. If you haven't already done so, switch to the [file system owner](../prerequisites/file-system/overview.md).
 1. Open `/home/<username>/.bashrc` in a text editor.
 1. Add the following line: